 1. The goods may be stored for a significant period of time that the cash flow benefit of deferring payment of duty exceeds that which could be achieved by simple use of a deferment account.

-Another key benefit related to this clarification from UK Customs that goods stored in Customs Warehousing can retain their EU Status for up to 5 years (6 months in the case of goods falling within Chapters 1 to 24 of the Tariff).
-This should mean that goods placed into Customs Warehousing could be re-exported under a T2 movement and re-enter the EU under T2 Transit procedures and potentially easier than claiming Returned Goods Relief back into the EU.
+Another key benefit related to this clarification from UK Customs is that goods stored in Customs Warehousing can retain their EU Status for up to 5 years (6 months in the case of goods falling within Chapters 1 to 24 of the Tariff).
+This should mean that goods placed into Customs Warehousing could be re-exported under a T2 movement and re-enter the EU under T2 Transit procedures, which is potentially easier than claiming Returned Goods Relief back into the EU.

 However, there are some important additional caveats to note:

-Inward Processing, also available on it’s own, benefits traders who import goods for processing (manufacturing or repair) and then re-export the goods do so by suspending the duty which only becomes payable if the goods remain in the UK.
+Inward Processing, also available on its own, benefits traders who import goods for processing (manufacturing or repair) and then re-export the goods by suspending the duty which only becomes payable if the goods remain in the UK.

-Both Customs Warehousing and Inward processing require prior approval from HMRC (UK Customs).
-Having previously obtained AEO status should help the process but as the UK no longer requires guarantees for Customs Warehouses in Great Britain unless they consider there is a particular risk or need.
+Both Customs Warehousing and Inward Processing require prior approval from HMRC (UK Customs).
+Having previously obtained AEO status should help the process, however the UK no longer requires guarantees for Customs Warehouses in Great Britain unless they consider there is a particular risk or need.
 Customs Warehouses in Northern Ireland still require a comprehensive guarantee under UCC rules as part of the NI protocol and AEO could be used to reduce or remove the guarantee required.

-The approval process not only includes the physical premises for Customs Warehousing which must be secure and the bonded area clearly defined but the trader must ensure they have sufficient records and visibility of the goods under the customs procedure at all times.
+The approval process not only includes the physical premises for Customs Warehousing, which must be secure and the bonded area clearly defined, but the trader must also ensure they have sufficient records and visibility of the goods under the customs procedure at all times.